cdeshapriya/desec-stack/deployment/README.md

     -  **Global Configuration**

        - `DESECSTACK_DOMAIN`: domain name under which the entire system will be running.
-The API will be reachable at https://desec.$DESECSTACK_DOMAIN/api/.
-For development setup, we recommend using `yourname.dedyn.io` and for a production environment we use `idp.cyber.lk`
+The API will be reachable at `https://desec.$DESECSTACK_DOMAIN/api/`.
+For development setup, we recommend using `yourname.dedyn.io` and for a production environment we use `idns.cyber.lk`

        - `DESECSTACK_NS`: the names of the authoritative name servers, i.e. names pointing to your secondary name servers.
-Minimum 2.
+We require a minimum of 2.
 For the production, we use the following two nameserver hosts.
 You can select your production as per your project.

           ```
           ns1.idns.cyber.lk